ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [06:15] - **Marek**

-So in case anyone didn't notice, we released Zebra -rc.9 last week which fixes multiple network protocol and RPC bugs.
+So in case anyone didn't notice, we released Zebra 1.0.0-rc.9 last week which fixes multiple network protocol and RPC bugs.
 It also avoids logging of information that might be sensitive.
 This week we released the first stable version, Zebra 1.0.0 and that's somewhat lightweight release from the user perspective, but not as lightweight from the developer perspective.

 [06:59]

-From the user perspective.
-The main thing is that it fixes a panic at startup when parsing the app version then we published Zebrad to https://crates.io/zebrad The Docker image has the latest tag on [DockerHub](https://hub.docker.com/r/zfnd/zebra), and if you encounter any bugs, please report them to our GitHub repository.
-We have template for issues, and you can also reach out on the Zebra support channel on Discord.
+From the user perspective, the main thing is that it fixes a panic at startup when parsing the app version.
+Then we published Zebrad to  [crates.io as zebrad](https://crates.io/crates/zebrad).
+The Docker image has the latest tag on [DockerHub](https://hub.docker.com/r/zfnd/zebra), and if you encounter any bugs, please report them to our GitHub repository.
+We have [a ticket template for issues](https://github.com/ZcashFoundation/zebra/issues/new?assignees=&labels=C-bug%2C+S-needs-triage&projects=&template=bug_report.yml&title=%5BUser+reported+bug%5D%3A+), and you can also reach out on the Zebra support channel on Discord.
 That's pretty much it.

 [07:52] - **Dodger**

-I just want to give a big congratulations to the ZF engineering team for this milestone and also to acknowledge the contributions of past members of the Zcash Foundation and the help from the ECC engineers over the years as the ZF engineers have grappled with trying to replicate the functionality of Zcash, these sometimes bug for bitcoin derived bug.
+I just want to give a big congratulations to the ZF engineering team for this milestone, and also to acknowledge the contributions of past members of the Zcash Foundation, and the help from the ECC engineers over the years as the ZF engineers have grappled with trying to replicate the functionality of Zcash, sometimes bug for bitcoin derived bug.

 [08:24]